Surinder Singh Bakhshi: Early career

 After completing house jobs Bakhshi's first medical officer post was at a hospital in Mongu, Barotseland.
 Situated by the Zambezi in Zambia, he treated mostly snakebites and tuberculosis in the Barotse population.
 After three years there he moved to the United States after a brief period in managing immunisation programmes in the Zambia and then taking a worldwide tour.
-In the US, he held a Rockefeller Fellowship at the University of Michigan, from where he completed a masters in public health in 1971.
+In the US, he held a Rockefeller Fellowship at the University of Michigan, from where he completed a master's degree in public health in 1971.
 On returning to Zambia, he was appointed regional medical officer and became involved in containing a cholera outbreak among refugees from Mozambique.

 In 1974, he moved to England, where his parents had already settled, and took up a post as registrar in Kingston upon Thames before becoming senior registrar in Gloucestershire, where he resided at Slimbridge.

 Birmingham

-In 1977, he was appointed medical officer of environmental health for the Birmingham Area Health Authority.
+In 1977, Bakhshi was appointed medical officer of environmental health for the Birmingham Area Health Authority.
 An account of his first year there is given in Mark Pallen's book The Last Days of Smallpox (2018).
 Bakhshi told him that on the day of the interview, he was told by the reception that "people like him" were not allowed to use the lift so he walked the 13 flights of stairs to his interview in Alpha Tower.
 He recounted in an oral history and in interviews by Pallen and journalist Sally Williams, that instead of the usual eight interviewers, there was surprise that an Indian had applied for the post and 20 turned up to interview him.

 After a two-hour interview in which he was hardly asked any questions as the interviewers spent most of the time asking each other questions, he was asked to wait before being informed that a decision was inconclusive, but when he arrived back home he received a call confirming he got the job.
-He told Williams that "When I started work, people wouldn’t speak to me – not even my secretary, for a couple of weeks.
+He told Williams that "When I started work, people wouldn't speak to me – not even my secretary, for a couple of weeks.
 I used to tell my wife, ‘I feel very sorry for them – they look at me and feel unhappy.’"
 In that first year in post, he had to deal with an outbreak of hepatitis B originating from an acupuncturist.
 With his family home in Gloucester, he shared his time between Birmingham in the week and home for weekends.
 His office was allocated in the University of Birmingham Medical School, along the same corridor as Alasdair Geddes.